Quick answers to common questions about the MCC PMax script.

 No. Once you've set up the hourly trigger in Step 5 of the Quick Start guide, the script runs automatically every hour.
 You never need to manually run it again unless you want to troubleshoot.

-Each account's data is refreshed hourly based on its 'Run At' time in the settings tab.
-For example, accounts set to run at '03' are updated between 3:00-3:59am in your MCC's timezone.
+Once all accounts are initialized, each account's data is refreshed based on its 'Run At' time in column C of the settings tab.
+For example, accounts set to '03' update between 3:00-3:59am in your MCC's timezone.
+You can change the Run At time for any account by editing column C.

 By default, the script pulls the last 30 days of data.
 This is hard-coded and can't be changed without modifying the script.